trufflesuite/trufflesuite.com/public/docs/advanced/configuration.md

 ### package_name

-Name of the package your publishing.
+Name of the package you're publishing.
 Your package name must be unique to the EthPM registry.

 Example:
 ```javascript